-COPD was the fourth-leading cause of death in the United States in 2016, following heart disease, cancer, and unintentional injuries.
+COPD was the cause of death in the United States in 2016, following heart disease, cancer, and unintentional injuries.

 Women have higher rates of COPD than men throughout most of their lifespan, although it appears that they’re especially vulnerable before the age of 65.

 , COPD was previously more common in men but the disease now affects men and women equally.
 In the United States, women are still 37 percent more likely to have COPD than men.